- Based on four plant extracts enriched with active principles (rosemary, olive, verbena and sophora Japonica).

 Exercise.
 Physical activity is recognised for promoting microcirculation which is key to maintaining healthy skin.

 Boost your immune system.
 A healthy immune system helps make the skin less vulnerable to the dangers of pollution.
 Make sure you have an adequate intake of vitamins C, D, E, B6, zinc, selenium, iron and copper.
-A lack of one of these micronutrients is enough to significantly reduce the skin’s immune defences.
+A lack of one of these micronutrients is enough to significantly reduce the skin’s immune defenses.

 Image credits : Frédéric BISSON, Exhaust pipe of old engine at the exhibition ‘The engine’s in the meadow 2011’ at Giverny, London Air pollution Level 9 Very High April 3 2014 008